-At the equinox, the Earth will angle perfectly sideways to the Sun.
+At this equinox, the Earth will angle perfectly sideways to the Sun.
 Neither pole will tip toward or away from it.
-And therefore, as the media never tire of reminding us, days and nights should theoretically be equal.
+And therefore, as the media never tire of reminding us, days and nights should theoretically be equal, right?

 But this is never true.
-Our atmosphere bends the Sun’s image upward so much that it rises two or three minutes earlier and sets that much later than it would on an airless world, and those extra five minutes of daily undeserved sunshine push the true date of equality to the middle of the following week.
+Our atmosphere bends the Sun’s image upward so much that it rises two or three minutes earlier and sets that much later than it would on an airless world, and those extra five minutes of daily sunshine push the true date of equality to a few days after the equinox.

 And even then it’s not strictly accurate to say day and NIGHT are equal, because of twilight.
 If useful daylight ends about an hour after sunset, and you add in the dawn twilight too, then most places don’t have equal day and night until around November 10.
 So we get more actual night than daylight for just three months, from then until mid-February.

-But never mind the equality business.
-A more precise equinox event is that next weekend the Sun rises and sets exactly in the east and west, not southeast or northwest or anything else.
+Never mind the equality business.
+A more precise equinox event is that the Sun rises and sets exactly in the east and west, not southeast or northwest or anything else.
 It’s a time of precision, and an opportunity to correctly position your sundial, that task you keep putting off.

 The Sun’s Path

 Another equinox phenomenon is that the Sun then moves in a laser-straight line across the sky.
 A time exposure shows this nicely.
-By comparison, for the past six months the Sun’s path has displayed an upward curve, concave to the north, like a giant smile.
-Starting on Saturday, its track across the sky bends like a rainbow, with the concave part aimed downward.
+By comparison, for the past six months, the Sun’s path has displayed an upward curve, concave to the north, like a giant smile.
+Starting right after the equinox, the Sun’s track across the sky starts to bend like a rainbow, with the concave part aimed downward.

-As for eggs balancing Saturday but at no other time, that’s just silly.
+As for eggs being able to balance on end during the equinox but at no other time, that’s just silly.
 Why should the laws of gravity be repealed just because the Sun illuminates both poles equally that day?
 Still, it’s fun to consider, especially if it sparks conversation about the reasons for the seasons.

-If you take the equinox so seriously that you have an equinox-obsessive personality, which psychologists call EOP, you’ll contemplate the idea of equality at 4:02 PM Friday.
+If you take the equinox so seriously that you have an equinox-obsessive personality, which psychologists call EOP, you’ll contemplate the idea of equality on Saturday, September 22 at 9:54 P.M.
+EDT.
 That’s when our beloved Sun pauses momentarily, balanced and motionless, before lunging headlong toward the northern winter.